-The above program illustrated the both process.
+The above program illustrated both processes.
 We have added both list1, list2 and set the value to list3.
 Also, we have used extend to append values of list2 to the end of list1.
 It will print the below output :

-In this tutorial, we have learnt how to add and remove an element from a list in python using different ways.
+In this tutorial, we have learned how to add and remove an element from a list in python using different ways.
 All of the above examples are written in python 3.
-If you are still using python-2, these methods will work for python-2 as well.
+If you are still using Python-2, these methods will work for Python-2 as well.
 Try to run the code and if you think any problem or if you have any queries/suggestion, please drop a comment below.